sashakoshka/m4kc/README.md

 The game uses a 3D voxel raycaster to render things, which is a lot slower than more traditional methods of rendering.
 Luckily, C provides more powerful ways to optimize something like this than Java - and optimizations will keep coming.

+> Will you add in \_\_\_\_\_ from Minecraft?

+I plan to port over a lot of user interface features, controls, and gameplay mechanics from the official game.
+However, this game will be taken in its own direction content-wise.
+For example, crafting will be a part of the game eventually, but creepers will not.
+New features will be added if they fit with the aesthetic and feel of the game, and make sense from a technichal and gameplay perspective.

 ## Screenshots

 What this actually looks like.